srampinogroup/coding-in-chemistry/verlet/verlet-1.md

-Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference between the total energy at the initial and finale times.
+Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference between the total (kinetic plus potential) energy at the initial and finale times.

 ## Guidelines and tips

+### Kinetic energy

 The kinetic energy of the system at a given iteration can be computed from the masses and the velocities as